 When breading the croquettes (after the mashed potatoes are stuffed with cheese and shaped into a potato-like form), use only one hand for touching the egg mixture.
 It's much easier to manage if one hand stays dry.
-I learned that trick from this excellent video recipe for fish and chips from Melissa Clark at the New York Times.
 Seems like a small thing, but it has proven to be quite useful.

 - 5 medium russet potatoes

 - Salt and freshly ground pepper to taste

 - 12 ounces cheese of choice (mozzarella, cheddar, Monterey jack, etc)